 Signs and Symptoms/Appearance

 Eosinophilic granulomas show up as nodules or bumps on the skin.
 These bumps can vary in size.
-They are typically found on the horse’s back, sides, or neck, but they can pop up almost anywhere.
+They are typically found on the horse’s back, sides, or neck but can pop up almost anywhere.

-The nodules may be firm and can sometimes cause the horse discomfort if they’re located in areas that interfere with tack or equipment.
+The nodules may be firm and sometimes cause the horse discomfort if located in areas that interfere with tack or equipment.

 Prevention

-Keeping your horse’s environment clean, minimizing exposure to insects, and maintaining a healthy diet can help.
+Keeping your horse’s environment clean, minimizing insect exposure, and maintaining a healthy diet can help.
 Regular check-ups with your vet can also catch any underlying health issues that might contribute to the problem.

 Treatment

 Your vet might recommend corticosteroids to reduce inflammation and the immune response.
-In some cases, removing the nodules surgically or treating them with cryotherapy (freezing) is an option.
+In some cases, the nodules can be removed surgically or treated with cryotherapy (freezing).

 6. Melanoma

-Melanoma in horses, especially gray ones, can be a concern to many horse owners.
+Many horse owners are concerned about melanoma in horses, especially gray ones.
 Let’s unpack this condition, keeping things clear and straightforward.

 Causes and Causative Agent